saycel/webph.one/CONTRIBUTING.md

 Anyway, both if you already spotted where/how to contribute or if you still didn’t, you might find useful the following information:

-● Where we are and where we plan to go
+● Where we are and where we plan to go: check [public_plans.md](https://github.com/saycel/webph.one/blob/develop/project_organization/project_plans.md)

 ● How we organize the work

 ● Who can give you specific support or guidance

-## Where we are and where we plan to go

-From a high level perspective, last milestones achieved are:

-● a controlled release on the SayCel network

-● starting the development of the minimum SMS-to-chat version

-The <b>next milestone</b> planned is to finish the minimum SMS-to-chat version.
-After that we might look for a version with improvements and fixes without growing the scope.

-If you wanna get more detail about what we plan to do, check our <b>product backlog</b> (so far in [GDrive](https://docs.google.com/document/d/1BFrZphkxLSyHxd_TajU3FDdh2doYOLs5CRZD9S6QT2c/edit), next maybe in our wiki)

 ## How we organize the work